Land compensation to farmers hiked, scheme for flat registry soon: Noida Authority | Science-Environment

 The decisions were taken during the 208th board meeting of the Noida Authority chaired by Uttar Pradesh Infrastructure and Industrial Development Commissioner Arvind Kumar.

-Noida Authority CEO Ritu Maheshwari and Uttar Pradesh Financial Corporation Managing Director Rajshekhar also attended the meeting held here.
+Noida Authority CEO Ritu Maheshwari and Uttar Pradesh Financial Corporation Managing Director Rajshekhar also attended the meeting held here on Wednesday.

 Regarding determination of rates of land to be purchased from farmers by mutual agreement, the statement read, “On the basis of registered sale deed, purchase was being made by the Noida Authority at the rate of Rs 5,060 per sq m.
 It was decided to increase it to Rs 5,324 per sq m in public interest.”
 For facilitation of resettlement in residential projects of group housing, the Noida Authority said, “In order to solve the problems in the registry of flats owners, the facility of rescheduling will be brought from 01.01.2023 to 31.03.2023 for depositing overdues for residential and sports city plots in Group Housing, Commercial Department.”
 “Under the rescheduling facility, the instalments will be rescheduled by capitalizing the overdue amount of premium/interest/ or earlier rescheduled premium/interest and additional compensation, lease rent and overdue future instalments.
 The tenure of the rescheduled payment plan will not exceed two years.”
 It also announced bringing in a three months' amnesty scheme for exemption of interest on water charges and regularization of unauthorized water connections which will be applicable only till March 31, 2023 after which normal rates of recovery would apply, according to the statement.